Answers to the Index questions automatically justify to the Top of page.

 connected to the TEL phone port on the back of the Call

-remain on the line with your phone offhook when
+must remain on the LINE with your phone offhook when

-code with the phone's keypad to set caller lists or
+program code with the phone's keypad to set caller lists

 Clearing the display does not add the numbers to the blocked list.
 Only Programming can delete stored blocked numbers or you can invite a number that was blocked if it is still in the Call History list using the Invite button.